-Millennials, also referred to as Generation Y, are the generation of Americans born between the early 1980s to the early 2000s.
+Millennials, also referred to as Generation Y, are the generation of Americans born between the early 1980s to mid-1990s.
 This generation of young adults who came of age at the beginning of a new century, are a large part of the demographic resulting in the election of Barak Obama as president in 2009 and his re-election to a second term in office in 2012.

-Based on information in this report from the The Centers for Medicare & Medicaid Services, millennial health insurance consumers make up 26 percent (3,358,078) of those enrolled in a health plan through the 39 states that use the HealthCare.gov enrollment platform.
-Overall, the total of all consumers was 8,746,642 with an average premium of $621.
+Based on information in this report from The Centers for Medicare & Medicaid Services, health insurance consumers between ages 18 and 34 made up 25 percent of those enrolled in a health plan through the 36 states that use the HealthCare.gov enrollment platform in in 2021.
+Overall, the total of all consumers was 12,004,365 with an average premium of $595.

-Obamacare enrollment is down by almost a million from its early peak in 2016 of 12.7 million enrollees.
-Enrollment in states where the federal government controls the insurance marketplaces is down while enrollment numbers for state run health insurance exchanges is holding steady.
+Obamacare enrollment is down from its early peak in 2016 of 12.7 million enrollees.
+Enrollment in states where the federal government controls the insurance marketplaces is down while enrollment numbers for state-run health insurance exchanges are holding steady.

 Healthcare is a big decision for the millennial and affordability is one issue that has kept some millennials off the rolls of Obamacare.
 Some may not realize that they could qualify for subsidy programs that might reduce the overall cost of healthcare coverage purchased through the Insurance Marketplace.
 Some communities, including Dallas, have taken to airing Obamacare enrollment ads in theatres hoping to entice the millennial generation, touting benefits and affordability.